investian/investian.in/content/pages/index.md

   - type: cta_section
     title: Join the Equity Research practical masterclass now
     content: >
-      Understand the nuances of Equity Research and how you can apply it to create long-term wealth through investing.
+      *   Understand the nuances of Equity Research and how you can apply it to create long-term wealth through investing.

-      Identify moats and analyze specific sectors to help you build your circle of competence
+      *   Identify moats and analyze specific sectors to help you build your circle of competence

-      Analyze financial statements deeply, Calculate Intrinsic Values of stocks, Simulate a portfolio of handpicked quality stocks and backtest the performance,
+      *   Analyze financial statements of businesses & calculate it's Intrinsic Values

+      *   Simulate a portfolio of handpicked quality stocks and backtest the performance

       All for just ₹99!

-      and also gain access to our exclusive Forum to participate in learning exercises and discuss practical examples so that you can gain experience in doing your own independent analysis
     actions:
       - label: Button
         url: /pricing